 - Mix the flour and spices together in another bowl.

-- Heat the lard in a frying pan until it sizzles when a chip is dropped in.
+- Heat the lard in a frying pan until it sizzles when a piece of potato is dropped in.

-- Dip the chips first in the milk mixture, then in the flour mixture.
+- Dip the potatoes first in the milk mixture, then in the flour mixture.

-- Fry the chips in batches in the lard for about 5 minutes until they are golden.
+- Fry the potatoes in batches in the lard for about 5 minutes until they are golden.
 Remove with a slotted spoon onto kitchen paper to drain

-- Repeat until all the chips have been fried.
+- Repeat until all the potatoes have been fried.

-- Fry the chips a second time for about 2 minutes.
+- Fry the potatoes a second time for about 2 minutes.